FAQ

 How to install EVKs driver on Windows 10, if the installation of unsigned drivers is disabled on my PC?

-In some cases, the installation of Evaluation Kit drivers could be not authorized on your Windows PC.
-This depend generally on the policies applied by your IT department.
+In certain instances, the installation of EVK drivers may not be permitted on your Windows PC.
+This depends generally on the policies applied by your IT department.
 If you are in that situation, you can temporally authorize the installation by following the steps described on this page: How to Install Unsigned Drivers on Windows 10

 How can I fix the error ‘Entry Point Not Found’ when launching Metavision applications on Windows?